 Many undergraduate students take our often thought-provoking and skill-enhancing (several of our courses are communications-intensive) courses in order to satisfy their Humanities, Arts and Social Sciences requirement (PHIL counts as Humanities, PSYC as Social Science), only to find themselves declaring a minor or dual major a short while after they discover the fascinating questions raised in our courses, and sometimes surprising answers that have been found.

-The Cognitive Science Department offers B.S. degrees in Philosophy, in Psychology, and in Cognitive Science.
+The Cognitive Science Department offers B.S. degrees in Philosophy, in Psychological Science, and in Cognitive Science.
 It also offers a wide selection of minors in these areas.

 With four laboratories, and close to a dozen research groups, undergraduates can participate in cutting-edge research in the various explorations and applications in cognitive science and related areas.
 Students can often receive credit for this work - and in some cases monetary compensation – through the Undergraduate Research Program.